 Now, compare this with multiple single-processor systems, where you have to invest more to get the same amount of work done.
 Thus, organizations use multiprocessor systems to run processes more efficiently while lowering operation costs.

 Disadvantages of multiprocessor system

 To fully understand multiprocessor systems, it is equally important to look at their shortcomings.
-Here are some downsides to using a system with two or more processors:
+A big disadvantage of multiprocessor systems is their price.
+Here are some more downsides to using a system with two or more processors: